Moesif/moesif-aws-lambda-nodejs/README.md

 - __[Moesif, Middy, and Serverless Example](https://github.com/Moesif/moesif-middy-serverless-example)__: an example showcasing how to use this middleware with [Middy](https://middy.js.org/) and [Serverless Framework](https://serverless.com/).

+## Note about AWS Cold Start and Governance Rules

+The `moesif-aws-lambda-nodejs` SDK fetches governance configuration from Moesif (for example, rules on which users or companies to block) and caches it in the Lambda execution environment’s memory.

+For warm invocations (where the Lambda execution environment is already initialized), this in-memory cache works as expected.

+On cold starts (when a new execution environment is initialized), there can be a short window before the configuration is fetched and the cache is populated.
+During this startup window, the SDK loads configuration asynchronously in the background, so governance decisions (like blocking) may not apply immediately.

+In typical production APIs, regular traffic keeps functions warm, so the likelihood of requests slipping through this initial window is small.

+In isolated tests or very low-traffic scenarios, the execution environment may be recycled and the cache cleared, recreating the short window until configuration is reloaded.

 ## How to Get Help
 If you face any issues using this middleware, try the [troubheshooting guidelines](#troubleshoot).
 For further assistance, reach out to our [support team](mailto:support@moesif.com).